Weeknotes #54: Seafront, holiday parks and regulation

 • Another office day on Thursday.
 Lots of catch-up discussions and, finally, we managed one of the team meetings in a room together rather than spread out around the building on video calls.

-• Saturday, six mile Red Squirrel trail from Merston to Sandown with a stop at the lovely cyclists cafe.
+• Saturday, six-mile Red Squirrel trail from Merston to Sandown with a stop at the lovely cyclists’ café.
 Not too wet underfoot meant it was a lovely afternoon.

 • Sunday, a walk along the sea front, brunch and more sea views.
 It’s good for the soul.
-Peered though the fence at the former Harcourt Sands Holiday Park.
-Not much happening but then found an Isle of Wight Guru blog about it and accompanying You Tube video.
-Sad when so much prime Seafront land is not available to anybody to use.
+Peered through the fence at the former Harcourt Sands Holiday Park.
+Not much is happening, but then I found an Isle of Wight Guru blog about it and an accompanying YouTube video.
+Sad when so much prime Seafront land is unavailable for anyone to use.

 • Apple announced compliance with Europe’s Digital Markets Act this week.
 There was lots of commentary and all of it quite interesting; critiquing their approach or broadly justifying it.
 Personally, I buy iPhones because of the restrictions Apple puts in place.
 I don’t want – even the merest possibility of – a virus-laden mini computer.
 That’s Apple’s offer.
 There are other choices if you want them.